BU-ISCIII/BU-ISCIII/docs/Service-portfolio.md

   <details markdown="1">
   <summary>Required information for service request</summary>
     **Service Notes Description**
-    I this field (when requesting service in *iskylims*), the researcher needs to provide relevant information such as which type of NGS data is going to be analyzed.
+    In this field (when requesting service in *iskylims*), the researcher needs to provide relevant information such as which type of NGS data is going to be analyzed.
 Options include:

       Genes (mRNA)
-      Transcriptsn
+      Transcripts

     **comparatives.txt**